wangmengHB/utilities-library/packages/gl-image/readme.md

 import GLImage from 'gl-image';
 const glImage = new GLImage();
 ```
-In most cases, one GLImage instance is enough for usage, you don't need create a new to handle another image.
+In most cases, one GLImage instance is enough for usage, you don't need create a new one to handle another image.
 ## 1. load image from url
 *  `async loadImageSrc(url)`